project-open-data/project-open-data.github.io/v1.1/schema.md

 We added the **accessLevel** field to help easily sort datasets into our three existing categories: public, internal, restricted and confidential.
 This field means a comanpy can run a basic filter against its enterprise data catalog to generate a public-facing list of datasets that are, or *could one day be*, made publicly available (or, in the case of restricted data, available under certain conditions).
 This field also makes it easy for anyone to generate a list of datasets that *could* be made available but have not yet been released by filtering **accessLevel** to *public* and **accessURL** to *blank*.

-We added the **rights** field for data stewards to explain how to access restricted public datasets, and for companies to have a place to record (even if only internally) the reason for the selected accessLevel.
+We added the **rights** field for data stewards to explain how to access restricted datasets, and for companies to have a place to record (even if only internally) the reason for the selected accessLevel.

 Additional Information